 THEME: WAVE YOUR SPIRITUAL PALM BRANCHES

-Due to the measures put in place to contain the spread of the coronavirus disease, there are no public celebrations of Palm Sunday in many parts of the world.
-In the absence of a public celebration, some people have suggested some innovative ways of marking this special Christian feast.
+Due to the measures put in place to contain the spread of the coronavirus disease, there are no public Palm Sunday processions in many parts of the world.
+In the absence of a public procession, some people have suggested some innovative ways of marking this special Christian feast.
 For instance, someone has suggested that we display palm branches on the windows of our houses.
 Others too have decided to share on social media pictures of certain designs of palm branches.

 Beloved, with the benefit of hindsight, we know that these are not the only victories of Jesus; for we have experienced His victories in our own lives.
 Moreover, we know His greatest victory – He conquered death by His glorious resurrection.
 And by this victory, we have access to eternal life!

 We, therefore, need to celebrate the victories of Jesus even though we may not be able to do so publicly with physical palm branches.
 We can wave our spiritual palm branches to celebrate the victories of our Lord.
 A vision of heaven which St. John had and which is recorded in the Book of Revelation attests to the fact that we can celebrate the victories of Jesus with spiritual palm branches: ‘I looked, and there was a great multitude that no one could count, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, robed in white, with palm branches in their hands.
 They cried out in a loud voice, saying, “Salvation belongs to our God who is seated on the throne, and to the Lamb [of God]!”’
 (Rev. 7:9-10; NRSV).